Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Communication
   * :disappointed: = No communication to group
-  * :confused: = little to none communication
+  * :confused: = Little to none communication
-  * :neutral_face: communication is low and some questions are asked.
+  * :neutral_face: = Communication is low and some questions are asked.
-  * :smiley: communication is used; asks questions and checks slack.
+  * :smiley: = Communication is used; asks questions and checks slack.
-  * :sunglasses: communication through slack and email and always check up on group
+  * :sunglasses: = Communication through slack and email and always check up on group

 * Participation